Andrea Neil: Canada and UBC

 In 1991, at 19, she made her international debut against Jamaica in Haiti.

 In 1993 she was named UBC's female athlete of the year and the winner of the Marilyn Pomfret Award.

 In 1994 Neil returned to the #1 ranked Thunderbirds under coach Dick Mosher.
 UBC outscored its opposition at a six to one ratio through the Conference season while Neil played a key role in UBC's winning of the CIAU National Championship.
 "She was not only an outstanding player but one of the finest leaders that I have experienced in the entire athletic program."
 Dick Mosher, coach of men's and women's soccer at UBC for more than 20 years.

 In 2001, Neil was named Canadian Player of the Year.

 From 2001 to 2006 Neil played for the Vancouver Whitecaps FC and set records for games played, minutes played and assists.
 While captain of the team she led them to two W-League championships in 2004 and 2006.

 Neil made her 100th appearance against Costa Rica on April 21, 2004, becoming the second player to do so in Canadian history.

 On April 21, 2007, prior to the World Cup in China, she represented Canada at the World All Star Game.

 Neil played her last game for Canada on September 15, 2007, against Ghana during the FIFA Women's World Cup in China.

 Neil retired with the most appearances in Canadian soccer history and fifth overall for goals.

+Neil was awarded the title of 4-time silver medalist by the CONCACAF.